eclipse-kuksa/kuksa.val.services/README.md

 ## Overview

-This repository provides you a set of exemplary **vehicle services** showing how to define and implement these important pieces of the **Eclipse KUKSA Vehicle Abstraction Layer (VAL)**.
+This repository provides you a set of example **vehicle services** showing how to define and implement these important pieces of the **Eclipse KUKSA Vehicle Abstraction Layer (VAL)**.
 The KUKSA.VAL is offering a *Vehicle API*, which is an abstraction of vehicle data and functions to be used by *Vehicle Apps*.
 Vehicle data is provided in form of a data model, which is accessible via the KUKSA Data Broker (formerly known as Vehicle Data Broker) - see [kuksa.val repository](https://github.com/eclipse/kuksa.val).
 Vehicle functions are made available by a set of so-called *vehicle services* (short: *vservice*).